nordseele/hans/readme.md

 ##### 16/08/2020

 REV B PCB sent to production.
-This new PCB features a MIDI IN/OUT/THRU header.
+This new PCB features a serial MIDI IN/OUT/THRU header.

 ##### 07/08/2020